The Ambient Revolution: Why Calm Technology Matters More in the Age of AI

 Designing for the Periphery

-The future of calm technology lies in understanding that the most powerful computational systems will be those that operate as pass-through extensions of human capability rather than frictionless touchscreens.
-As AI capabilities expand, the challenge becomes not what these systems can do, but how they can work alongside existing human behaviors and environmental systems, just as we’ve worked alongside nature, vehicles and animals for centuries.
+The future of calm tech lies in understanding that the most powerful computational systems will be those that operate as pass-through extensions of human capability rather than frictionless touchscreens.
+As AI capabilities expand, the challenge becomes not what these systems can do, but how they can work alongside existing human behaviors and environmental systems, just as we’ve worked alongside nature, vehicles, and animals for centuries.

 This shift represents what I call “the revenge of the real”—a return to interfaces that work with our physical bodies and evolved capabilities rather than requiring us to adapt to artificial interaction paradigms.